New Jersey Court Records

 What is a Tort Claim in New Jersey?

-A tort claim is an official notification made to the state about an injury or damage suffered because of wrongdoing by a public entity or their representatives.
-Injured parties must take this step within a limited time frame to avoid risking their rights to restorative relief.
-A tort claim is a prerequisite to filing a tort case in court.
+A tort claim is an official notification made to the state about an injury or damage suffered because of wrongdoing by a public entity or its representatives.
+Injured parties may take this step within a limited time frame to avoid risking their rights to restorative relief.
+A tort claim is typically a prerequisite to filing a tort case in court.

 How Do You File a Tort Claim in New Jersey?

-All tort claims notices in New Jersey, according to the Act, must be filed within ninety days of the alleged incident.
+According to the provisions of state statutes, tort claim notices should generally be filed within ninety days of the alleged incident.
 This time frame includes notifying the concerned public entity of the details of the claim.
 This step is critical even if the injured party sues after two years from the incident.
 The authorities recommend the use of certified mail to do this to have proof of delivery.
-Also, all injured persons must settle physical damages with their physical insurance carrier.
-The outstanding damages after the settlement are what the state will reimburse to the injured person.
+Also, injured persons are expected to settle physical damages with their physical insurance provider.
+The outstanding damages after the settlement is what the state can then reimburse to the injured person.
 Fill out the Claim Short Form and submit it to the following address:

 Department of Treasury